-When the T-Spine lacks mobility, the lower back picks up the slack and you don’t want that, especially when deadlifting or squatting.
+When the thoracic spine lacks mobility, the lower back picks up the slack and you don’t want that, especially when deadlifting or squatting.

 Benefits of the Kettlebell Arm Bar

-- Improves your ability to get overhead with less compensation from the lower back.
+- You’ll develop a greater ability to get overhead with less compensation from the lower back.